rithvikayithapu/rithvikayithapu.github.io/README.md

 I'm Rithvik, currently pursuing Masters in Computer Science at NC State University.
 I am actively looking for 2024 software engineering summer internships.
 Feel free to reach out to me at my [email](rithvikayithapu@gmail.com) or [LinkedIn](https://www.linkedin.com/in/rithvikayithapu/).

 ## Education
-- Master's of Computer Science | North Carolina State University (_May 2025_)
+- Master's in Computer Science | North Carolina State University (_May 2025_)
-- Bachelor's of Technology in Computer Science | Vellore Institute of Technology, Vellore (_May 2023_)
+- Bachelor's in Computer Science | Vellore Institute of Technology, Vellore (_May 2023_)

 ## Work Experience

+### Software Developer (Graduate Research Assistant) @ NC State University (_May 2024 - Present_)
+- Worked alongside 35 others on the OpenPRA platform, a tool to perform Probabilistic Risk Assessment (PRA).
+- Employed **TypeScript, React, Nest.js and MongoDB** to develop the platform and **Nx** to build the monorepo.

+### Open Source Contributor @ Nutanix (_Aug 2023 - Dec 2023_)
+- Collaborated with software engineers to clarify requirements, deliberate design documents and implement solutions using **Golang** on NDB Operator.
+- Developed and tested a new **Kubernetes Operator** workflow automating the provisioning and management of Postgres HA database on NDB (Nutanix Database Service) via a Kubernetes cluster, reducing operational overhead of managing a database by **4%**.

 ### Software Development Engineer Intern @ Petrus Technologies (_Nov 2022 - Mar 2023_)
 - Achieved a **43%** increase in machine coverage on IoT platform PetrusConnect by implementing Edge Device Data Collector using **Java, Spring Boot and MariaDB**.
-- Designed and developed UI for displaying operational metrics collected from spinning machines with **React**.
+- Designed and developed UI for displaying vibrations trends in spinning machines with **React** to identify anomalous behavior.
 - Resolved memory leak in **Dockerized** data collectors causing production failure and ensured **99%** uptime.
 - Mentored 8 new hires from diverse backgrounds with Git version control and application architecture.

 ### Software Development Engineer Intern @ Podeum (_Mar 2022 - Apr 2022_)
+- Designed **REST APIs** for loading team and cricketer data on the backend using **Java, Spring Boot and MongoDB**.
-- Leveraged **React** to develop a portal for effortless data manipulation.
-Previously product team used Curl requests.
+- Leveraged **React** to develop a portal with the team and cricketer REST APIs to ensure effortless data manipulation.
-- Scraped and summarized JSON data of Cricket matches with **Python** and queried it with **S3 Select** to boost social media engagement.
+- Scraped and summarized JSON data of Cricket matches with **Python** and queried it with **S3 Select** to boost social media engagement by **20%**.
-- Implemented bug fixes and features on the application backend utilizing **Java, Dropwizard and MongoDB**.

 ## Skills
 ### Languages